code-mphi/ECOGEN/docs/sphinx_docs/_sources/Chap3_3outputFiles.rst.txt

 Output Files
 ============

-Writing the result files is done according to the user’s choice in *mainV5.xml* input file of the current test (see section :ref:`Sec:input:main`).
+Writing the result files is done according to the user’s choice in *main.xml* input file of the current test (see section :ref:`Sec:input:main`).
 For each run, the results are recorded in the specified folder **ECOGEN/results/XXX/** where XXX is the test case *name*.
 One can select the following format:

 - *GNU*: Format in ASCII, results are given in column.